TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 63 - 8/28 (Tuesday)
 Received my project back with some comments.
 So tonight I went through each item one by one.
 For example, I left out the alt text for the images.
 So I have that in there now.
 Also I had to correct one of the ARIA roles.
 And finally my `sw.js` file was missing a few things in the fetch area.
 But, all corrected and now resubmitted.
 Fingers crossed.

+### Day 64 - 8/29 (Wednesday)
+Well, you win some you lose some.
+Submitted project 5, got it back with things to fix.
+Submitted it again, returned with more things to fix.
+Anyway, worked all night on this and now I think I'm worse off than before the first time I submitted it.
+Ugh.
+Tomorrow is a new day.
+Try again tomorrow.